-- 8.5.1 Telemetry systems must operate at frequencies which have been approved by the FIA. - 8.5.2 Pit to car telemetry is prohibited.
+- 8.5.1 All cars must be fitted with a telemetry system which has been manufactured by the FIA designated supplier to a specification determined by the FIA. - 8.5.2 Telemetry systems must operate at frequencies which have been approved by the FIA. - 8.5.3 Pit to car telemetry is prohibited.